Torram/magic-docs/docs/Client-Development/Components/Cards/UpdatePriceForCardsInListButton.md

 ### UpdatePriceForCardsInListButton

 The function receives a listID string, and calls the hook _useUpdatePricesForCardsInList_ with that listID as parameter.
-Function returns a button that update the prices of all cards in the provided list.
+Function returns a button that updates the prices of all cards in the provided list.

 ```tsx
 import ErrorIndicator from '../shared/ErrorIndicator';